1.0 Purpose: 1.1 To lay down Standard Operating Procedure for Storage and Hold Time of Starting Material, Intermediate, and bulk products.

 5.6 Selection of Test parameter, Sampling Interval/volume, and container:

-• Starting material: Sample shall be stored in Double polythene bags with minimum headspace and sealed in a SS container.
+- Starting material: The sample shall be stored in Double polythene bags with minimum headspace and sealed in an S.S. container.

-• Blend sample: Bin made up of stainless steel used for storing the blend hold time sample.
+- Blend sample: Bin made up of stainless steel is used for storing the blend hold time sample.
 Before the selection of the Stainless Steel bin, ensures the gasket is available to avoid moisture permeability.

-• Core bulk tablets: Sample shall be stored in Double polythene bags with minimum headspace and sealed in an HDPE drum.
+- Core bulk tablets: The sample shall be stored in Double polythene bags with minimum headspace and sealed in an HDPE drum.

-•Coated Tablets: Sample shall be stored in Double polythene bags with minimum headspace and sealed in an HDPE drum.
+- Coated Tablets: The sample shall be stored in Double polythene bags with minimum headspace and sealed in an HDPE drum.

-• Binder Preparation and coating solution: Bin with SS lid shall be used for the hold time study.
+- Binder Preparation and coating solution: Bin with an S.S. lid shall be used for the hold time study.

 5.6.2 Hold time study shall be performed for the below-mentioned stage:

 Test Parameters and sampling intervals may vary according to the specification and Product requirement.
-The sample size depends on the average weight of the product/specification and is defined in the respective Hold time study protocol.
+The sample size depends on the average weight of the product/specification or as defined in the respective Hold time study protocol.

 5.6.3 The starting material/bulk / Intermediate material subjected to hold time study shall be stored as per the environmental condition mentioned in the respective SOP or specified in the protocol.